 There are almost no amenities on Arno Atoll, so it would be best to bring along food and necessities if you choose to visit.

-Traveling around the Marshall Islands is not an easy affair.
+Travelling around the Marshall Islands is not an easy affair.
 Outside of Majuro and Arno, the country’s coral atolls require time and money to visit properly.
 Transportation between the islands—whether by boat or by air—is unreliable at best.
 Unless you’re sailing around the Pacific with unlimited time, it is not the type of place where you can easily hop between destinations.

 The Marshall Islands is a country that entices intrepid and adventurous travellers.
 It may not have the tourist amenities that can be found on other Pacific islands, but its rustic charm is precisely what makes the far-flung archipelago nation so special.